longtermrisk/marltoolbox/README.md

 **Philosophy**: Implement when needed.
 Improve at each new use.
 Keep it simple.
 Keep it flexible.
+Keep the maintenance cost low.

 **Support**: We <ins>actively support</ins> researchers by adding tools that they see relevant for research on bargaining